Treeeater/vulCheckerFirefox/README.md

 Note:
 Firefox needs to have popup blocking turned off (go to options to diable that) and also caching turned off (got to about:config and type network.http.use-cache to disable it).
+Also turn off auto crash report submit by going to about:config and type toolkit.startup.max_resumed_crashes.

 Known bugs (and probably not gonna fix):